Time management for leaders

 M: Yeah, if the meeting is really really crucial and important, sure.

-Ł: Do you since you mentioned that they should be time-boxed and they should be effective and efficient and all of that do you set KPIs that you measure against your meetings and then stakeholders can comment on how they felt the meeting was for them?
+L: Since you mentioned that they should be time-boxed and they should be effective and efficient and all of that, do you set KPIs that you measure against your meetings and then stakeholders can comment on how they felt the meeting was for them?
 Would it bring value?

 M: Yeah, I mean when it comes to time-blocking and boxing you do and use measuring to improve the process, but I think we can discuss that later.
 But, finishing the topic, when it comes to meetings, I always have agenda, that's for sure, and I always note that someone should prepare something or not.
 So I expect everyone will be well prepared.